 The learning experience suits the seasoned building professional and the excited newcomer alike.
 The diversity of students in our classes creates a unique atmosphere of cooperation, shared learning and partnership.

 Our programs blend classroom time with full-time engagement on the construction site.
 Classroom sessions are taught by experienced instructors.
-Site time is led by two full time instructors and augmented by leading trades people and specialists.
+Site time is led by three full time instructors and augmented by leading trades people and specialists.

 Job Site Experience (70% of program)

 Meaningful job site experience is at the heart of the New Construction program.
 We believe in putting our students in roles of individual responsibility within a cooperative, team-based approach to construction.
 Students will have direct roles in building/installing structural components, working with licensed professionals, setting policies, selecting and purchasing materials.